 Watters is executive vice president for corporate strategy at FireEye.
 He entered the cybersecurity industry through his acquisition, turnaround and sale of iDEFENSE from 2002 to 2005.
 In 2007, he founded iSIGHT Partners and served as its chairman and CEO until its acquisition by FireEye in 2016.

-Weatherford is senior vice president and chief cybersecurity strategist at vArmour.
-He is a former principal at the Chertoff Group; was deputy under secretary for cybersecurity at the Department of Homeland Security in the Obama administration; and previously held the roles of chief information security officer in both the states of California and Colorado.
+Weatherford is a general partner at Aspen Chartered.
+He was formerly a global information security strategist at Booking Holdings and a principal at the Chertoff Group.
+He served as deputy under secretary for cybersecurity at the Department of Homeland Security in the Obama administration; and previously held the roles of chief information security officer in both the states of California and Colorado.
 He is a retired U.S. naval officer.

 Weber is the founder and director of the Center for Long Term Cybersecurity at the University of California at Berkeley, where he directs a large-scale multidisciplinary research program on emerging cybersecurity issues at the intersection of new technologies, human behavior and risk calculations made by firms and governments.